emissary-ingress/emissary/load-testing/README.md

 ## Find Limit Where Pro Fails

 max_load.go can be used to find the point where Pro starts returning 500 responses.
+It works by calling the `text_rate` executable which will issue attacks with the `-rate` at `-url` specified.

+First, edit the URL in line 15 to whatever IP and port you are using.

-Simply invoke it with
+Then, simply invoke it with:

 ```
 go run max_load.go
 ```

-and it will start issuing attacks at 100 RPS for 10 seconds.
+and it will start issuing attacks at 100 RPS for 5 seconds.

 - On success (defined as all 200 responses), it will issue another attack at 2x the rate.
 - On failure, it will do a binary search to find the largest limit rate where it is returned a 100% success rate

 #### Issues

-It seems it does not do a good job of cleaning up open files after an attack.
-This needs to be resolved to get an accurate result since all attacks start to fail after some time.
+- ~~It seems it does not do a good job of cleaning up open files after an attack.
+This needs to be resolved to get an accurate result since all attacks start to fail after some time.~~ Kind of resolved by pulling out the Vegeta attack to it's own executable

+- The executable fails at issuing multiple Attacks over 2k RPS.
+For some reason, this seams to happen at 2212 RPS but I do not believe it has anything to do with this number.